kaboc/pot/packages/pottery/README.md

 - MultiProvider
     - Creates objects and provides them so that they are available down the tree.
 - Pottery
-    - Replaces factories to make pots ready so that they are available after that point.
+    - Replaces factories to make Pots ready so that they are available after that point.
       The widget tree is only used to manage the lifespan of factories and objects in Pots, so Pots are still available outside the tree.

-Removing Pottery from the tree (e.g. navigating back from the page where Pottery is used) resets all pots in the `pots` map and replaces their factories to throw an [PotNotReadyException].
+Removing Pottery from the tree (e.g. navigating back from the page where Pottery is used) resets all Pots in the `pots` map and replaces their factories to throw an [PotNotReadyException].

+**Note:**

+If a target Pot is not pending and an object already exists in it when Pottery is created, Pottery replaces the object as well as the factory immediately.

 ### LocalPottery

-This widget defines new factories for existing pots to create objects that are available only in the subtree.
+This widget defines new factories for existing Pots to create objects that are available only in the subtree.

-An important fact is that the factories of the existing pots are not replaced, but new factories are associated with those pots.
-Therefore, calling the [call()] method of a pot still returns the object held in the global pot.
+An important fact is that the factories of the existing Pots are not replaced, but new separate factories are associated with those Pots for local use only.
+Therefore, calling a Pot still returns the object held globally in the Pot.
 Use [of()] instead to obtain the local object.
 The example below illustrates the behaviour.

 ```dart
 final fooPot = Pot(() => Foo(111));